natcap/gcm-downscaling/readme.md

 3. `python copy_of_example_run.py`

-## Usage, option 2: with a docker container
+## Usage option 2: with a docker container

 1. Setup a directory containing your AOI vector and a copy of `example_run.py`
 2. modify the `args` dictionary in your copy of `example_run.py`.
     * set `args['workspace_dir']` to be a relative path within this directory
+3.
-3. `docker run --rm -ti -v %CD%:/workspace -w /workspace ghcr.io/natcap/gcm-downscaling:latest python copy_of_example_run.py`
+`docker run --rm -ti
+-v %CD%:/workspace
+-v %appdata%/gcloud:/home/mambauser/.config/gcloud
+-w /workspace
+-e GOOGLE_CLOUD_PROJECT='natcap-servers'
+ghcr.io/natcap/gcm-downscaling:latest python copy_of_example_run.py`

+Note: You may need to give Docker more RAM and CPUs than it is allowed to use by default.
+Adjust in `Docker Desktop > Settings > Resources`

 # About Global Climate Data
 ## Data Availablity